 |Salary:||£30,046 to £33,797 per annum together with USS pension benefits|

-Location: This position will be based at the Singleton Campus, Swansea
+Location: This position will be based within the SPECIFIC Project locations (Bay Campus or Baglan Site), Swansea

 Type / Role: